How I Fell in Love, Lost My Way, and Then Fell Back in Love With the Pipe Organ

 This is the story of my 27-year (and counting) relationship with the pipe organ.

-After school I would walk straight to the church and log hours and hours on the bench.
-Eventually hundreds of hours turned into thousands.
-By age 18 I had logged about 5,000 hours!
+After school, I would walk straight to the church and log hours and hours on the bench.
+Eventually, hundreds of hours turned into thousands.
+By age 18, I had logged about 5,000 hours!
 I still have my clothbound practice journal from that time of my life.
-If 10,000 hours is what it takes to become an expert (a theory touted by Malcolm Gladwell in his book Outliers), by 18 I was halfway to becoming a master of the art of playing the organ.
-My early dedication led to first place in several prominent music competitions, and acceptance into the prestigious Eastman School of Music for organ performance with a substantial talent-based scholarship.
+If 10,000 hours is what it takes to become an expert (a theory touted by Malcolm Gladwell in his book Outliers), by 18, I was halfway to becoming a master of the art of playing the organ.
+My early dedication led to winning first place in several prominent music competitions, and acceptance into the prestigious Eastman School of Music for organ performance with a substantial talent-based scholarship.

-Like most long-term relationships, it’s been complicated.
-After two years at Eastman I developed severe tendinitis and carpal tunnel syndrome in my left arm and wrist.
+Like most long-term relationships, my relationship with the pipe organ has been complicated.
+After two years at Eastman, I developed severe tendonitis and carpal tunnel syndrome in my left arm and wrist.
 I wasn’t a natural by any means.
-I was working for it; and in addition I had an anatomical weakness on my left side from a torticollis and double-jointed shoulder that I was born with.
+I was working for it.
+In addition, I had an anatomical weakness on my left side from a torticollis and double-jointed shoulder that I was born with.
 These factors left me prone to repetitive stress injury.

 I continued to play at a diminished capacity while I studied music history at the State University of New York at Buffalo.
 My senior thesis was on the organ and J.S.
 Bach.
-In the Summer between my junior and senior years, I built a harpsichord, and mid-senior year I began working for an organ builder.
+In the Summer between my junior and senior years, I built a harpsichord, and, in my mid-senior year, I began working for an organ builder.
 I had managed to successfully shift my love of playing the organ to building the organ.

 After college, I did a five-year apprenticeship at a well-established pipe organ company.
 By my mid-twenties, I had started my own company.
-By thirty I had built my first complete instrument.
-It’s located in Bethesda Church in Saratoga Springs, New York nearby to where I still live.
-Tongue-in-cheek, I refer to this as my ‘doctorate’ because it cost $20,000 more to build that I had contracted to build it for!
+By thirty, I had built my first complete instrument.
+It’s located in Bethesda Church in Saratoga Springs, New York, nearby to where I still live.
+Tongue-in-cheek, I refer to this as my ‘doctorate’ because it cost $20,000 more to build than I had contracted to build it for!
 And on top of losing money, I worked for more than a year-and-a-half on it for free!
-Needless to say, it was a big lesson to learn and I learned it the hard way - but I wouldn’t trade the experience for anything.
+Needless to say, it was a big lesson to learn, and I learned it the hard way—but I wouldn’t trade the experience for anything.

-When I started working with it, I immediately recognized how revolutionary it was.
+When I started working with Haupwerk, I immediately recognized how revolutionary it was.
 It sounded amazing!